beginning of content

 Your skin has many functions:

-Skin absorbs ultraviolet light from the sun, which you need to make vitamin D. Vitamin D is important for good bone health.
+Skin absorbs ultraviolet (UV) light from the sun, which you need to make vitamin D. Vitamin D is important for good bone health.
 Most Australians can get enough vitamin D through safe exposure to the sun.

 The Sunshine Map tells you how much sunlight you need depending on where you live.

-What are common skin problems?
+What are some common skin problems?

 Skin conditions affect people differently.
 Some common skin conditions include: